-This small and unique town also has a long artisan tradition: walking across the streets you can find shops with wrought iron objects, craftworks of olive wood and linen garments.
+This small and unique town also has a long artisan tradition: walking across the streets, you can find shops with wrought iron objects, craftworks of olive wood, and linen garments.

-Guess why the Trulli rooftops have that shape!
+Just out of curiosity, guess why the Trulli rooftops have that shape!

-In the old days in Italy there was a tax on the rooftops.
+In the old days in Italy, there was a tax on the rooftops.
 So, you had to pay this tax on the number of rooftops you had got.

 They couldn’t know before that they were building those worldwide unique houses.

-Start planning your trip in Alberobello now!
+Start planning your trip to Alberobello now!

 Get the direction straight or ask for more info by contacting the Managing Authority, clicking on the map and form below.